State Children's Ombudsman Offices

 |

-The Ombudsman is established within the Department of Children and Families within the Office of the DCF Commissioner with authority as an independent advocate for children and families.
+The Office of Advocacy is a non-statutory office within the department of Children and Families that serves as an independent advocate for children and families.

 |